penwern/curate-documentation/docs/documentation.markdown

 for your ingest content before you perform your SFTP upload, and then perform manual ingest integrity verification once it is complete. [*See Manual Ingest Integrity Verification for more information.*](#manual-ingest-integrity-verification)

-<div class="tip"><span class="mdi mdi-information-outline"></span><span>
-mission control features powerful uploading capabilities, as performant as SFTP, as well as checksum generation.
-It's always strongly recommended to use mission control over SFTP for massive ingests for a faster, more robust, less fragmented and more pleasant user experience.
-</span></div>

 Once you have generated your checksum manifest, you may proceed to upload your content via SFTP.
 Once your content is uploaded, and we have completed the necessary reindex, you can upload your checksum manifest.
 [*See Manual Integrity Verification for more information*](#manual-ingest-integrity-verification)

-### Curate Mission Control

-For massive ingest workloads that exceed the capabilities.

 ### Ingest Integrity Verification